 A list of authorized property will be provided at time of application.
-All “Pay to Stay” program inmates will be allowed to bring clean clothes, a pair of regular shoes, a pair of shower shoes, glasses or contact lenses, one key, photo identification, a non-expensive watch, a maximum of $50.00 in cash, travel-size toothbrush, toothpaste, and deodorant, contact lens solution, appropriate reading material, a pillowcase, and pillow, blankets and a sleepoing bag.
+All “Pay to Stay” program inmates will be allowed to bring clean clothes, a pair of slip-on shoes with no laces, a pair of shower shoes, glasses or contact lenses, one key, photo identification, a non-expensive watch, a maximum of $50.00 in cash, travel-size toothbrush, toothpaste, and deodorant, contact lens solution, appropriate reading material, a pillowcase, and pillow, blankets and a sleeping bag.

 Inmates are allowed to bring in their own food in the form of commercially pre-packaged and sealed frozen meals.

 Inmates are NOT be permitted to possess a cell phone, laptop or any other telecommunication device while in custody.

 NOTE: An individual who has been authorized for work furlough will need to obtain approval from the Jail Supervisor or authorized designee to bring additional items that may be needed for work.